Low-rank statistical finite elements for scalable model-data synthesis: Case studies

 We compare three filters, each with the $\GP$ covariance kernel of Equation~\eqref{eq:gp-forcing}, which set $\rho \in \{10^{-2}, 10^{-3}, 2 \times 10^{-4} \}$, with $\ell = 10$ and $\sigma = 10^{-2}$ for each.
 In each filter more than $99\%$ of the variance is retained at each truncation step.
 For the remainder of this discussion these are referred to as the large-$\rho$ filter, the moderate-$\rho$ filter, and the small-$\rho$ filter, respectively.

 Relative errors for the statFEM posterior means are shown alongside the statFEM prior mean in Figure~\ref{fig:ic-error}.
 The small-$\rho$ filter shows the slowest misspecification correction compared to the others; the filter is more certain of the model predictions and takes longer than the others to reach a stable filtering configuration.
 It also results in the largest relative error by the end of the simulation.
 The moderate $\rho$-filter, however, despite slower initial misspecification correction, results in the lowest relative error by $t = 10$.
 The large-$\rho$ filter displays the most rapid convergence, yet results in relative errors increasing after the initial correction.
 This is thought to be due to $\rho$ being equal to the noise $\rho = \sigma = 10^{-2}$, which results in assimilation of spurious noise perturbations.
-These results confirm the role of the $\rho$ hyperparameter in controlling the belief in (or uncertainty of) the underlying dynamical model.
+These results confirm the role of the $\rho$ hyperparameter in specifying our UQ of the physical model.
 Higher variance implies less certainty and more rapid corrections for model misspecification.

 This trend of slower corrections, for more certain models, is also seen in the effective rank $\Deff$ of the prediction covariance matrix $\hat{\mb{L}}_n \hat{\mb{L}}_n^\top$, plotted for each of the filters in Figure~\ref{fig:ic-eff-rank}.
 In terms of $\Deff$, the large-$\rho$ filter has the most rapid convergence to a stable filtering regime, with the small-$\rho$ filter the slowest.
 Once in this stable filtering regime the small-$\rho$ filter has a larger effective rank compared to the large-$\rho$ filter, and it is posited that a higher effective rank implies a more complex covariance structure.
-To check this we plot the leading modes of the covariance matrix at the end time $t = 10$, in Figure~\ref{fig:ic-modes}.
-This is indeed the case, and we see that the modes for the small-$\rho$ filter display more localised structures pertaining to the dynamics of the model, when compared with those of the large-$\rho$ filter, which appear more similar to the eigenfunctions of the $\GP$ covariance kernel $k_\theta(\cdot, \cdot)$.
+To check this the leading modes of the covariance matrix are plotted at the end time $t = 10$, in Figure~\ref{fig:ic-modes}.
+The results suggests this is the case, and we see that the modes for the small-$\rho$ filter display more localised structures pertaining to the dynamics of the model, when compared with those of the large-$\rho$ filter, which appear more similar to the eigenfunctions of the $\GP$ covariance kernel $k_\theta(\cdot, \cdot)$.